zzxwill/odps/intl.en-US/Product Introduction/Definition/Lifecycle.md

 -   Lifecycle units: days, positive integers only.
 -   When a lifecycle is specified for a non-partition table, the lifecycle is counted from the last time the table data was modified \(LastDataModifiedTime\).
 If table data has not been changed, MaxCompute recycles the table automatically without manual operation \(similar to the drop table operation\).
--   When a lifecycle is specified for a non-partition table, the lifecycle is counted from the last time the table data was modified \(LastDataModifiedTime\).
-If table data has not been changed, MaxCompute recycles the table automatically without manual operation \(similar to the drop table operation\).
+-   When a lifecycle is specified for a partition table, we will decide whether a partition should be recycled according to each partition's LastDataModifiedTime.
+Unlike non-partition tables, a partition table will not be deleted even if its last partition has been recycled.

     **Note:**